A research environment on AWS RES: KNMI's leap to the cloud

 Facts and figures

-Scaling research workstations instantly without hardware limits
+• Instantly scalable research workstations without hardware limitations

-Cloud makes global collaboration easier
+• Cloud makes global collaboration easier and faster

 Two people sitting behind their desk, working on laptops.

-Serge van Namen, CTO at SUE
+Serge van Namen, Chief Technology Officer at SUE

-"We helped KNMI move to the cloud, making their research faster, more flexible, and ready for the future - no more hardware limits, just smooth innovation."
+We assisted the KNMI in transitioning to the cloud, making research faster, more flexible, and ready for the future.
+No more hardware limitations, but room for flexible innovation.

 Three people sitting in chairs.

-Success Factors
+Success factors

-Results & Business Value
+Results & business value

 Three people sitting in chairs.